ReyanPatel/ReyanPatel/README.md

 - I love coding (Especially ML)
 - I love drawing cartoons and paiting in watercolor
-- I raise an artstall to fundraise community shelters for animals
+- I raise an art stall to fundraise community shelters for animals

 <!---
 ReyanPatel/ReyanPatel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.